-If either party believes that the grievance cannot be successfully mediated, such grievances can be moved from Step 2 directly to arbitration by FILING A WRITTEN WAIVER WITH THE OPPOSING PARTY.
-If the chapter wishes to waive the mediation process in consultation with your staff representative, the chapter must send a written waiver to OCSEA and a waiver letter uploaded into the electronic grievance system.
+If either the union or management chooses to waive mediation, the grievance advances from Step 2 directly to the arbitration step.
+If the chapter wishes to waive the mediation process in consultation with your staff representative, the chapter must send a written waiver to OCSEA.
+If mediation is waived, that will be indicated in the electronic grievance system.